-Here at Tax Agility our experts in contractor tax and accountancy services are here to help you have a better understanding of your personal tax situation, and the number of options you have open to you as a contractor.
+At Tax Agility, our experts in contractor tax and accountancy services are here to help you better understand your personal tax situation, as well as the various options you have open to you as a contractor.

-Ensuring your accounts are accurate is vital when you choose to take control of your business and financial affairs.
-Here at Tax Agility our experienced, professional accountancy and bookkeeping managers are poised to prepare your monthly or quarterly management accounts, annual statutory and management profit and loss accounts and balance sheets, contractual budgets and cash-flow forecasts, and VAT returns, among a wealth of other services.
+Ensuring that your accounts are accurate is vital when choosing to take control of your business and financial affairs.
+Here at Tax Agility, our experienced, professional accountancy and bookkeeping managers are able to assist with the preparation of your monthly or quarterly management accounts, annual statutory and management profit and loss accounts and balance sheets, contractual budgets and cash-flow forecasts, and VAT returns, among a wealth of other services.

-Introduced in April 2000, IR35 legislation aims to cut out the practice of contractors avoiding paying tax and national insurance contributions by working through intermediaries, such as personal services companies and registering as a business partnership, despite the fact that in other circumstances the contractor would (for tax and national insurance purposes) be regarded as an employee of the client.
+Introduced in April 2000, IR35 legislation aims to reduce the occurrence of contractors working through intermediaries (such as personal services companies or registered business partnerships) to avoid tax and national insurance contributions.
+Under this statute, contractors found working in these circumstances without reasonable cause, whereby they would normally be regarded as a typical employee for tax and national insurance purposes, are penalised.
 We’ll work with you to ensure your contract work is regarded as outside IR35, allowing you to avoid the taxes and penalties that come with it.

 IT Contractor Accounts

-If you’re an IT contractor, our team of experienced accounting specialists here at Tax Agility can work with you to ensure you’re not over or underpaying in your accounts, and that all required forms and legal documents are submitted as and when they’re due.
-You already know the financial benefits of working as a contractor, which is why it’s our duty to make sure you don’t lose an unnecessary penny along the way.
+If you’re an IT contractor, our team of experienced accounting specialists here at Tax Agility can work with you to ensure that you’re not over or underpaying in your accounts, and that all required forms and legal documents are submitted as and when they’re due.
+You already know the financial benefits of working as a contractor, which is why it’s our duty to make sure you don’t lose any unnecessary income along the way.

 Construction Industry Scheme (CIS) Support

-Contractors working in the construction industry must register for the Construction Industry Scheme (CIS), HM Revenue and Customs’ method of deducting tax and national insurance contributions from any payments you may receive from subcontractors as advance payments.
+Contractors working in the construction industry must register for the Construction Industry Scheme (CIS), which is Her Majesty’s Revenue and Customs’ method of deducting tax and national insurance contributions from any payments you may receive from subcontractors as advance payments.
 If you’re purely a subcontractor you won’t be made to register for CIS, but by not doing so you’ll have your deductions taken out at a higher rate after the fact.

 Umbrella Company Setup

-Choosing to run your business through an Umbrella Company can help you to avoid many of the administrative duties associated with running a Limited Company.
-In this setup, you’ll essentially be employed by the Umbrella Company; you’ll be expected to submit timesheets and expenses, and in return, the Umbrella Company you’re working under will take care of the majority of administrative duties and paperwork for you.
+Choosing to run your business through an umbrella company can help you to avoid many of the administrative duties associated with running a limited company.
+Under this, you’ll essentially be an employee of the umbrella company, meaning you’ll be expected to submit timesheets and expenses, and in return, the umbrella company you’re working under will take care of the majority of any administrative duties and paperwork required of you.

-If you choose to operate through an Umbrella Company you should know in advance that doing so is more akin to being employed in a traditional job than working for yourself.
+If you choose to operate through an umbrella company you should be aware that doing so is more akin to being employed in a traditional job than working for yourself.
 We can help you weigh up the advantages and disadvantages of each, to ensure you make the right choice for you.

 Other Relevant Resources and Services

-Here at Tax Agility, our contractor accountants offer personalised tax advice to suit your unique circumstances, designed to maximise your take-home pay.
-Our highly individual advice comes from us knowing your background ahead of time, alongside your professional plans going forward.
-We’re more than happy to answer all and any burning tax questions you have on your mind.
+Here at Tax Agility, our contractor accountants offer personalised tax advice designed to maximise your take-home pay.
+Our tailored, specialist tax advice comes from our accountants knowing your background ahead of time, and any professional plans you may have going forward.
+We’re more than happy to answer any and all tax questions you have on your mind.

 Self-Assessment Tax Returns

-As a contractor, you’re required by HM Revenue and Customs (HMRC) to submit a self-assessment tax return each year.
-If you’ve never submitted a tax return before our tax specialists are on hand to help draw one up for you in no time, explaining each step along the way and providing you with tips to maximise your savings while doing so.
+As a contractor, you’re required by HMRC to submit a self-assessment tax return each year.
+If you’ve never submitted a tax return before our tax specialists are on hand to assist with drawing one up for you swiftly and efficiently, explaining each step along the way and providing you with tips to maximise your savings while doing so.